Vendor risk assessment template

 Risk scoring modelSimple scoring for data sensitivity, business criticality, access level, compliance exposure, evidence quality, and AI use.

-Supplier questionsA starter questionnaire for security controls, privacy, subprocessors, incident response, compliance evidence, and AI automation.
+Supplier questionsA starter questionnaire for third-party risk, supplier due diligence, security controls, privacy, subprocessors, incident response, compliance evidence, and AI automation.

 Reusable evidenceOutputs can feed security questionnaires, privacy reviews, risk registers, renewal reviews, and vendor approval records.